semgrep/semgrep-docs/docs/contributing/contributing-rules.md

   </tr>
   <tr>
    <td>References</td>
    <td>Any additional information that gives more context to the user of the rule.
-This helps to specify rule packs in Semgrep Registry.</td>
+This helps to specify rulesets in Semgrep Registry.</td>
    <td>
      <pre>
         references:<br></br>